orbeon/orbeon-forms-doc/form-builder/messages.md

 ## Custom messages

 When overriding existing processes or introducing custom processes in the properties, you can also reference custom messages that are not used internally by Form Runner.
+You can do so by selecting "Other" in the name dropdown and entering a custom name.

 For example, you might want to define a custom `email-and-save` process to email and save your form, and display a custom `sent-and-saved` message (defined via the Messages dialog) upon success.
 This allows you to use a more specific message than the pre-defined `save-success` message.